athomasoriginal/clojurescript-30/04-clock/README.md

 ```

 [Clojure's lazy map](https://github.com/Malabarba/lazy-map-clojure) which is used in something like [Planck](https://github.com/mfikes/planck/blob/master/planck-cljs/src/planck/repl.cljs#L215) or Lumo to shave off millisecond for the launch time

+* [ ] Explore working with specs.
+This project could be a good way to show how we can use them.